moafkaljabi/moafkaljabi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on C++ Projects
+- Working on C/C++ Development for embedded projects.
+- I also develop Java APIs for the backend

 - 📫 How to reach me: mwafa2sh@gmail.com